Vixtorbir/TheGoonies_NimcomVideogames/Design.md

 |![](https://raw.githubusercontent.com/nicobabot/OutZone_AlchemistStudio/master/Wiki%20material/Design/MOBS/SpeedBust.png)|Speed Bust|-|100|When you grab it you become faster|3|
 |![](https://raw.githubusercontent.com/nicobabot/OutZone_AlchemistStudio/master/Wiki%20material/Design/MOBS/EnergyExtend.png)|Energy Extend|-|100|When you grab it your maximum energy increases|3|
 ## Enemies
--All the enemies that have been studied are from level 1 to level 3

--All the names have been created by us, because the real ones weren't found

--All the hit points have been calculated with the laser gun without any power up
 ### Level 1
 |Image|Name|Hit Points|Points|Description|Other stages where it is found|
 |:---:|:---:|:---:|:---:|---|:---:|